TristanFauvel/GP_toolbox/documentation.md

   - [x] Weight-space approximation (Lazaro-Gredilla et al, 2010) (`approximation.decoupled_bases = 0`).
   - [x] Decoupled-bases approximation (Wilson et al, 2020) (`approximation.decoupled_bases = 1`).

+In order to precompute the kernel approximation, use `model = approximate_kernel()` (note however, that if you change the model hyperparameters `theta`, you need to recompute the kernel approximation).

 ## Kernels